sprngr/sprngr.com/src/posts/essay/armchair-dev-acnh-economy.md

 ---
 title: Armchair Dev - Animal Crossing Economy Curosities
 description: This is an essay about the oddities that is the economy of the recently released Animal Crossing title for the Nintendo Switch.
-I had done a lighting talk on it as part of the lunch & learn education track at work and it has just gotten stranger since then.
+I had done a lightning talk on it as part of the lunch & learn education track at work and it has just gotten stranger since then.
 date: 2020-05-10
 tags:
   - armchair-dev